florentpoujol/minicms-modern/readme.md

 - use some of the [PHP Standard Components](https://github.com/florentpoujol/PHP-Standard-Components) (that I also created myself),
 - no framework or non-native libraries (except for my Standard Components of course, as well as Markdown, PHP Mailer and PHPUnit)

+An online demo version is available at [https://minicmsmodern.florentpoujol.fr](https://minicmsmodern.florentpoujol.fr).

 _See also [MINI CMS - Old-School - Vanilla](https://github.com/florentpoujol/minicms-osv), the same kind of project but completely procedural, without specific organisation of files and no libraries._

 ## Install